BPASA

 Flights 1-2: The only shortcoming in both flights was on the way down.
 Rocket continued to spin at a gradually slowing rate until it hit the ground, so the gyroscopic effect prevented it from flipping over the way most saucers do on recovery.
 Instead it tipped to about a 45 degree angle and came down on one edge, requiring some repair.
 After these two flights, added more motor tubes that were highly canted as noted in the August section of the build at the bottom of this page.

-Flight 2: 7/31/10 Video (2MB) Second flight liftoff on 8x D12-0 motors was great, firing all motors, with quick spin and lift off the rod.
+Flight 2: 7/31/10 Second flight liftoff on 8x D12-0 motors was great, firing all motors, with quick spin and lift off the rod.

 Very similar flight behavior to previous flight, this time reaching 150-200ft altitude.